lekoala/kaly-di/readme.md

 - Parent class
 - Service name

-If we have multiple callbacks (eg: for the interface and its class) they are all applied in a sensible order.
+If multiple callbacks apply to an object (e.g., one for an interface it implements and another for its concrete class), they are all executed in a deterministic order (e.g., interface callbacks before class callbacks).

 ### Resolve complex parameters

-You can define "resolvers" which can determine how a given class is resolved.
+You can define "resolvers" which can determine how a given parameter class is resolved.
 There are three main cases:

 ```php
 // Case 1 : when resolving pdo classes, if the name is backupDb, using backupDb id